ZMobile/streammobcontrol-mod/README.md

 # Stream Mob Control Mod

 This Minecraft mod allows Twitch streamers to let viewers control mobs in their game through donations and/or subs (configurable), giving them mob-control for a limited (or unlimited) time to interact with the streamer in real-time.
-The mod integrates with Twitch to handle viewer donations and dynamically changes in-game behavior.
+The mod integrates with Twitch to handle viewer donations.

 This mod was developed as a submission for the Twitch Dev Hackathon 2024!
 More info: https://twitchstreamertools.devpost.com/